 Warming ocean temperatures caused by global climate change can release that captured carbon, increasing the pace of climate change and leading to more severe storms.
 Warmer waters are also a threat to coral reefs through bleaching, disease, and predators.
 Reefs protect coastal communities from beach erosion and storm effects and provide economic benefits.

-The United Nations’ conservation goal is to maintain at least 30% of the planet in its natural state.
+The United Nations’ conservation goal for 2021 is to safeguard at least 30% of our planet in its natural state by 2030 “for a healthy ocean and climate.”
 This number was scientifically established as the minimum necessary to arrest climate change, prevent extinctions, and continue to reap the environmental services of a healthy global ecosystem.

 What We Can Do for the Ocean

 It is not too late to sign the 30×30 petition that is collecting signatures from around the world for presentation at the Convention on Biodiversity COP15 Summit.
-Originally scheduled for October 2020, the summit has been postponed due to the pandemic.
+Originally scheduled for October 2020, the summit was postponed due to the pandemic.
+It is currently planned for October 2021.